cyscale/cyscale.com/src/pages/careers/web-developer.md

 -   2+ years of experience as a web developer
 -   Experience with Gatsby, React and TailwindCSS is a plus
 -   Experience with GTM, Google Analytics, Hotjar and Hubspot is a plus
+-   Experience with a headless CMS (we currently use Netlify CMS)
 -   You know how to write quality, reusable components and CSS stylesheets
 -   Proficiency in browser performance tools
 -   Good understanding of SEO and user tracking